-Create your own DIY Halloween Cat Treat Bag with this free pattern and tutorial.
+Learn how to make your own black cat treat bag for Halloween with this free pattern and tutorial.
 This cat bag makes a fun trick-or-treat bag or a fashionable purse perfect for Halloween – or any time of year!

-Good morning!
-I am in the midst of some serious Halloween crafting!
-I have both kids’ costumes started and just finished up this cute little treat bag for my daughter!
-She is going as a little black cat this year and I thought it would be adorable to make a matching treat bag!
+Hello Crafty Friends!
+For Halloween this year my daughter is going as a little black cat.
+To complete her costume, I decided to make her a matching black cat treat bag!
 I made it small and a bit more like a purse, which I love.
 She carries it on her arm and it is small enough it won’t drag on the ground as she is walking.

 I made my son a felt treat bag a few years ago and really liked how cool the white blanket stitching looked on the black felt.
 I did the same thing on this treat bag but made this one much sturdier.
-This one is made with three layers of black felt fused together with interfacing instead of just one.
-You can download the free pattern below and make your own! :)
+This one is made with three layers of black felt fused together with interfacing instead of just one layer of black felt.

-- Free printable pattern – located at the end of this post
+- Free pattern – Grab the free file by filling out the purple form at the end of this post.

 - White Felt – small piece for eyes

 - Yellow Felt – small piece for eyes

 - Pink Felt – small piece for ears